 Instructions:

-Review the two pre-filled Holistic Nutrition Intake Forms (Client #1, Client #2) provided with this course.
+Review the two pre-filled Holistic Nutrition Intake Formsprovided below.

 Analyze the information in terms of the clients' demographics, medical history, lifestyle habits, and dietary preferences.

 Based on these, create a comprehensive personalized two-month menu plan taking into account any dietary restrictions, allergies, and health conditions mentioned in the form.